Skip to main content

 3. From account setup until an inheritance event, the beneficiary should retain access to their passkey and email account.

 4. When an inheritance event occurs, any beneficiary can initiate the inheritance process.
-At any stage of this process, the workspace owner can stop and cancel it.
+At any stage of this process, the workspace owner, guardian or even beneficiary can stop and cancel it.

 5. Once the process starts, all guardians and beneficiaries are notified by email.

-6. A delay period begins: 6 months if the workspace has two guardians, or 12 months if there are no guardians.
+6. A delay period begins: 6 months if the workspace has at least two guardians, or 12 months if there are no guardians.

-7. During the delay period, other beneficiaries can join the inheritance process.
+7. During the delay period, other beneficiaries or owners can join the inheritance process.

 3. Invite a user and assign them as a Beneficiary.